-This policy document is intended to provide relevant information regarding the support package provided by Haringey Young Adults Service to a care leaver attending university.
-The aim is to formalise the financial arrangements that will be put place by Haringey Council to ensure that care leavers who attend a higher education course at university are not disadvantaged by their care back ground.
+This guidance document is intended to provide relevant information regarding the support package provided by Haringey Young Adults Service to a care leaver attending Higher Education for example Degree, HND/HNC, Undergraduate course.
+The aim is to formalise the financial arrangements that will be put in place by Haringey Council to ensure that care leavers who attend a higher education degrees are not disadvantaged by their care background.
 It is intended as a guide to ensure that a care leaver graduates university on a fair and equal footing to that of their graduate peers.